There are several warriors in ONE Championship who have unbelievable tales of adversity and triumph on the highest of levels.

 Adriano “Mikinho” Moraes almost never had a chance to become the best flyweight martial artist on the planet – the ONE Flyweight World Champion.

-Sometime in April 1988, just a few days after being born, Moraes was abandoned by his birth mother on the rough streets of Rio De Janeiro, Brazil.
+Sometime in April 1988, just a few days after being born, Moraes was abandoned by his birth mother on the rough streets of Brasilia, Brazil.
 He was discovered and placed in an orphanage with other children from similar circumstances, but was very fortunately adopted by a lovely lady named Mirtes Moraes three years later.

 It was a decision that would change his life forever.